Sowthistles (Sonchus L)

 How to Identify Sowthistle.

-All Sowthistles have soft, irregularly lobed leaves that clasp the stem and, form a basal rosette.They are all upright, and hairless, and have hollow stems that occasionally branch towards the top.
-Their leaves are alternate, and smooth.
+All Sowthistles have soft, irregularly lobed leaves that clasp the stem and, form a basal rosette.The leaves are alternate, upright, hairless, and have hollow stems that occasionally branch towards the top.

-Annual Milkweed and Spiny Sowthistle can be mistaken for Prickly Lettuce, due these having milky sap and similar foliage and flowers.
-However, Prickly lettuce leaves have raised spines along the midrib, which are absent along the midribs of Spiny and Annual Sowthistle leaves.
+Annual Milkweed and Spiny Sowthistle are often mistaken for Prickly Lettuce, as they also have milky sap and similar foliage and flowers.
+However, Prickly lettuce leaves have raised spines along the midrib, that are not present along the midribs of Spiny and Annual Sowthistle leaves.

 Category: Dicot